-MHI, through MMDC, maintains a cooperative and healthy relationship with the Associated Professional Supervisory Office and Technical Employee Union (APSOTEU) and the Samahan ng Responsableng Manggagawa ng Marcventures Mining and Development Corporation-Associated Labor Unions-Trade Union Congress of the Philippines (SRMMMDC-ALU-TUCP).
+MHI, through MMDC, maintains a cooperative and healthy relationship with the Associated Professional Supervisory Office and Technical Employee Union (APSOTEU) and the Samahan ng Responsableng Manggagawa ng Marcventures Mining and Development Corporation-Associated Labor Unions- Trade Union Congress of the Philippines (SRMMMDCALU-TUCP).
 The latter is the exclusive bargaining agent of MMDC's rank-and-file employees.

-For 2023, a total of 124 employees are members of SRMMMDCALU-TUCP, and 32 employees are members of APSOTEU.
+For 2024, a total of 136 employees are members of SRMMMDCALU-TUCP, and 32 employees are members of APSOTEU.
 MMDC's existing rate of employees covered by the Collective Bargaining Agreement is 67%.

-In 2023, the HR team successfully finalized the terms of the Collective Bargaining Agreement (CBA) for rank and file union in May.
+The HR team successfully finalized the terms of the Collective Bargaining Agreement (CBA) for rank and file union in May 2023.
 The CBA for Supervisory Union followed in July of the same year.
+The next CBA discussions will be held within 2025.